streamio/streamio-cs/README.md

 }
 ```

-Same principles work for the other available models (Image, EncodingProfile, Player, Playlist and Upload).
+Same principles work for the other available models (Image, Playlist, Player, Audio, EncodingProfile and PublicUpload).

 More Documentation
 ------------------